kahfiaulia/kahfiaulia/README.md

 </p>

 ## ⚡Fun Facts⚡
-- Joukamachi no Dandelion is the best anime
+- Joukamachi no Dandelion is the best anime.
-- Choujin Sentai Jetman is the best Sentai series
+- Choujin Sentai Jetman is the best Sentai series.
 - My theme song is Juudai no Teema from Yu-Gi-Oh!
-GX
+GX.